AshDD262/AshCode/README.md

 # AshCode
-# A new coder, interested in programming mini-games in various front and backend languages
+# A new coder, interested in programming mini-games, useful tools and linguistic analyses in various front and backend languages